mdechavez5/Battleship/README.md

 ## MVP Tasks
 1. Setup grid layout (Start small: 5x5)
 2. Ability to select a square
-3. Create a Ship object to record ship properties
+3. Create a Ship object to record ship properties (length, squares, isSunk, etc.)
 4. Ability to select a number of squares equal to one ship's length
 5. Record selected squares into Ship object
 6. Scale up.
-Now do steps 2-5 with two ships
+Be able to select and create more ships
 7. Add a function that simulates a computer calling a shot
 8. Display if one of Player's ships has been hit
 9. Display if a shot missed